Malagutte/lottery-domain-game/README.md

 ### Execution
-In your IDE look for the main class `DomainGameApplication` and in the jvm variables you need to add the following value `-Dspring.profiles.active = local`, just click on run and access the [swagger.](http://localhost:8080/swagger-ui/)
+In your IDE look for the main class `DomainGameApplication` and in the jvm variables you need to add the following value `-Dspring.profiles.active = local`, just click on run and access  access [swagger.](http://localhost:8080/swagger-ui/)